2025 Dutch Grand Prix: Circuit change

 The pit lane speed limit was increased from 60 km/h to 80 km/h.

 Practice

 Three free practice sessions were held for the event.
-The first free practice session was held on 29 August 2025, at 12:30 local time (UTC+2), and was topped by Lando Norris (McLaren) ahead of his teammate Oscar Piastri and Lance Stroll (Aston Martin).
+The first free practice session was held on 29 August 2025, at 12:30 local time (UTC+2), and was topped by Lando Norris ahead of his teammate Oscar Piastri and Lance Stroll of Aston Martin.
 The session was red-flagged when Kimi Antonelli beached his Mercedes at turn 9.
-The second free practice session was held on the same day, at 16:00 local time, and was topped by Norris followed by Fernando Alonso (Aston Martin) and Piastri.
+The second free practice session was held on the same day, at 16:00 local time, and was topped by Norris followed by Fernando Alonso and Piastri.
 The session was red-flagged twice; the first after Stroll crashed heavily at turn 3, and the second after Alexander Albon beached his Williams at turn 1.
-The third free practice session was held on 30 August 2025, at 11:30 local time, and was topped by Norris ahead of Piastri and George Russell (Mercedes).
+The third free practice session was held on 30 August 2025, at 11:30 local time, and was topped by Norris ahead of Piastri and George Russell.